aws/amazon-ec2-metadata-mock/README.md

   ec2-metadata-mock spot -d 5 --action terminate		mocks spot interruption only

 Flags:
   -a, --action string                  action in the spot interruption notice (default: terminate)
-                        action can be one of the following: terminate,hibernate,stop -h, --help            help for spot
+                                       action can be one of the following: terminate,hibernate,stop -h, --help                           help for spot -r, --rebalance-rec-time string      rebalance rec time specifies the approximate time when the rebalance recommendation notification will be emitted in RFC3339 format
   -t, --time string                    termination time specifies the approximate time when the spot instance will receive the shutdown signal in RFC3339 format to execute instance action E.g. 2020-01-07T01:03:47Z (default: request time + 2 minutes in UTC)

 Global Flags:
   -c, --config-file string         config file for cli input parameters in json format (default: $HOME/aemm-config.json)